Chart Color Schemes

 In terms of cultural diversity, Henley Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Henley Beach has a cultural diversity level above average, with 20.6% of its population born overseas and 11.9% speaking a language other than English at home.
-Christianity is the predominant religion in Henley Beach, comprising 51.2% of its population.
-Notably, Judaism is overrepresented compared to Greater Adelaide, making up 0.1% versus 0.1%.
+Henley Beach's cultural diversity was found to be above average, with 20.6% of its population born overseas and 11.9% speaking a language other than English at home.
+Christianity is the main religion in Henley Beach, comprising 51.2% of the population.
+Notably, Judaism is overrepresented compared to Greater Adelaide, making up 0.1% of Henley Beach's population versus 0.1%.

 Frequently Asked Questions - Diversity